jcuhpc/apptainer/README.md

 created by JCU HPC staff.
 The scripts contained in this repository have been created to generate definition files and/or apptainer images.
 There are many JCU HPC specific configuration items in this repository - this is due to our "minimum viable product" approach.
-For example, we build ubuntu apptainers (ubuntu-*.sif) that are used to decrease the time it takes for other apptainers to be built.
+We also build ubuntu apptainers (ubuntu-*.sif) that are used to decrease the time it takes for other apptainers to be built.

 -------------------